yaroslavros/draft-httpbis-h3-unbound-data/draft-rosomakho-httpbis-h3-unbound-data.md

 # Acknowledgments
 {:numbered="false"}

 This specification originated from discussions with Christian Huitema and Alan Frindell, whose ideas and feedback helped shape the approach described in this document.
-The authors thanks them for their valuable contributions.
+The authors also thank Lucas Pardue for providing valuable initial feedback.